reactphp/socket/README.md

 > If you do no specify a URI scheme in the destination URI, it will assume `tcp://` as a default and establish a plaintext TCP/IP connection.
-  Note that TCP/IP connections require as host and port part in the destination URI like above, all other URI components are optional.
+  Note that TCP/IP connections require a host and port part in the destination URI like above, all other URI components are optional.

 In order to create a secure TLS connection, you can use the `tls://` URI scheme